abhilashak/coffee-shop/README.md

         $ git clone git@github.com:abhilashak/coffee-shop.git

+    3. Create a Gemset called `coffee-shop` to install the gems of the application else you are free to modify the file `.ruby-gemset` or delete as per your convenience.

     4. Execute the following commands in your terminal

-       Install the gems used in the software by doing bundle install
+       * Install the gems for this software

            $ bundle install

+       * Generate new `config/credentials.yml.enc` file.
+Follow the steps.

-       Edit creadentials and add YOUR mysql username, password etc.
-       Refer the sample file: `credentials.yml.enc.sample`
+            1. Edit the creadentials and add YOUR mysql username, password Refer the sample file: `credentials.yml.enc.sample`

                $ EDITOR="code --wait" bin/rails credentials:edit

+               this opens the file in VS Code editor.
+If you want to open in any other editor you can modify the command 'code' (like mate, sublime)

+               Now add the contents of the sample file to it: `credentials.yml.enc.sample`.
+Here you update YOUR mysql username and password

+               Close the yml file.
+Now you have both `config/master.key` & `config/credentials.yml.enc`

-       Now create the database and populate the shop items to it
+       * Now create the database and populate the shop items to it

            $ rake db:reseed -t

-       Start the puma app server by
+       * Start the puma app server by

            $ rails s